PolishDrBirkin/PolishDrBirkin/README.md

 									## Hello!!
-I'm Natan or Birkin, I use he/him pronouns AND I'M TAKEN!!!
+I'm Natan or Birkin, I use he/him pronouns AND I'M TAKEN	!!!
 FEEL FREE TO TALK!!
 I'm REALLY looking forward to making friends so INT!!
 I may be socially awkward during some moments so please be patient.
 I may shut down when I'm feeling shy too 😒